Primary Care Trials Unit

 - Research translation and implementation for improved clinical practices and better patient outcomes

-- identifying patients who may be eligible in our Data for Decisions/ Patron network and working with the GP practice to recruitment them
+- Identifying patients who may be eligible in our Data for Decisions/ Patron Program of Research and working with the GP practice to recruit them

 Our experience & networks